 Large Consultant Salary Variation Across International Offices

 There is a large variation in management consulting salaries within firms across different countries.
-Management consulting salaries are highest in the U.S. due to the aforementioned competition with Silicon Valley and Wall Street.
+Management consulting salaries are highest in the U.S. due to the aforementioned war for talent with Silicon Valley and Wall Street, heightened U.S. demand for consulting services, and a generally tighter domestic labor market.
 Compared to the rest of the world, the United Arab Emirates, Singapore, Switzerland, and Canada also boast relatively high consultant salaries.
 Most surprisingly, consultant salaries in London are relatively lower given its high cost of living.

 Overall, consulting salaries are competitive within their country, often offering salaries 20%+ above the average for other professional service firms.
 If you accept a consulting offer in any country, you will likely be paid more than the average local employee with a similar tenure in professional service industries.